AlexMercedCoder/tutorialblog/content/blog/2021/10/my_first_react_app_2021_to_react_app/index.md

 - React is the framework, ReactDOM is the library that will take our react code and inject into that empty html file

-- the ReactDOM.render takes the code from the first argument (looks like html...) and injects it into the html file in the place specified in the second argument, which happens to be that div with the id of root.
+- the ReactDOM.render function takes the code from the first argument (looks like html...) and injects it into the html file in the place specified in the second argument, which happens to be that div with the id of root.

 Although... what is this weird HTML looking syntax, I never heard of an App html tag...

 This is not HTML, it is something called JSX.
-It's a syntax that looks a lot like HTML, but during build time a special Babel plugin from facebook converts into calls of a function called React.createElement(), luckily JSX makes it that we don't need to care about this function but just how to write JSX.
+It's a syntax that looks a lot like HTML, but during build time a special Babel plugin from facebook converts JSX into calls of a function called React.createElement(), luckily JSX makes it that we don't need to care about this function but just how to write JSX.

 - Notice that what ReactDOM is injecting is the App tag, that's called a component.
-All a component is at the end of the day is a function returns JSX or null.
+All a component is at the end of the day is a function that returns JSX or null.
 Long as that statement is true that function can be written in JSX syntax, for example.

 If I define a function like so...